 You’d think KFC invented popcorn chicken.
 They did not.
 Bite-sized chicken nuggets were around long before they popularized it.

-There’s some complicated ideas of how to make popcorn chicken out there, ones that include a grocery list of ingredients or marinating and brining them for hours.
+There are some complicated ideas of how to make popcorn chicken out there, ones that include a grocery list of ingredients, marinating and brining for hours.